faceyspacey/extract-css-chunks-webpack-plugin/README.md

           // both options are optional
           filename: "[name].css",
           chunkFilename: "[id].css",
-          hot: true, // if you want HMR - we try to automatically inject hot reloading but if it's not working, add it to the config
-          orderWarning: true, // Disable to remove warnings about conflicting order between imports
+          orderWarning: true, // Disable to remove warnings about conflicting order between imports }
-          reloadAll: true, // when desperation kicks in - this is a brute force HMR flag
-          cssModules: true // if you use cssModules, this can help.
-        }
     ),
   ]